Polbv/FTPredictor/README.md

 # FTPredictor
-A Basketeball FT percentage prediction model based on pose estimation and LSTM
+A Basketball FT percentage prediction model based on pose estimation and LSTM